sixsixQAQ/fcitx5-qt/README.md

 ```shell
 chmod 755 libfcitx5platforminputcontextplugin.so
 ```
-The you can enter Chinese characters in your qt application now.
+The you can enter Chinese characters with fcitx in your qt application now.

+(mention: I got both fcitx and fcitx5 installed.
+I'm not sure whether it maters or not.)